google/WebFundamentals/src/content/en/updates/2015/12/security-panel.md

   </iframe>
 </div>

 The Chrome Security team has been [hard at work](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure) (rewatch the video above for a great overview) to realize a future without HTTP, a future where you and your users can be reasonably sure that whatever data you’re sending to the web stays between you and the site you’re looking at.
-And to to make it even easier to jump ship and join the glorious HTTPS future, we’ve made Security a first-class citizen in DevTools.
+And to to make it even easier to jump ship and join the glorious HTTPS future, we’ve made Security a core feature in DevTools.

 ![The new Security Panel](/web/updates/images/2015/12/security-panel/security-panel.png)